 Foamer Pump Bottle Use and Directions

-The Foamer Pump Bottles sold by ForSoapmakers.com are manufactured by Airspray, Inc. (recently purchased by Rexam, Inc.).
+The Foamer Pumps sold by ForSoapmakers.com are manufactured by Airspray, Inc. (recently purchased by Rexam, Inc.).
 This is the same patented foam pump mechanism as the one used in products by Alberto Culver, Avon, Jergens, Neutrogena, Unilever, Mary Kay and Johnson & Johnson, sold in catalogs and by Pampered Chef.

 Choosing Your Liquid Soap

-The bottles are designed to work with a thin substance of water-like consistency.
+The pumps are designed to work with a thin substance of water-like consistency.
 It must have sufficient surfactants (soap or detergents) to create the foam.
 The liquid should be water-based, and it has to be able to foam using only normal air (no gasses or other propellants).

 Many commercial soft or liquid soaps will work in the foam pump bottles if sufficiently diluted.
 However, often commercial liquid soaps, especially "gel" soaps, contain thickeners.
 Soaps with thickeners may require so much water to dilute them to "water-thin" that the effectivness and foamability of the soap is compromised.